jon-jacky/home/commonplace.md

 - <https://www.vatican.va/roman_curia/congregations/cfaith/documents/rc_ddf_doc_20250128_antiqua-et-nova_en.html> -
   *ANTIQUA ET NOVA: Note on the Relationship Between Artificial Intelligence and Human Intelligence*.
-  "Francis, ... on 14 January 2025, ... approved this Note and ordered
+  "Francis ... on 14 January 2025 ... approved this Note and ordered
   its publication."
   via <https://news.ycombinator.com/item?id=43750835>,
   comment by *jimmcslim* on Pope Francis has died.

-  "...
-AI can be trained on the results of human creativity and then generate new “artifacts” with a level of speed and skill that often rivals or surpasses what humans can do, such as producing text or images indistinguishable from human compositions. ...
-This new situation has prompted many people to reflect on what it means to be human and the role of humanity in the world. ...
+  "AI can be trained on the results of human creativity and then generate new “artifacts” with a level of speed and skill that often rivals or surpasses what humans can do ...
+This new situation has prompted many people to reflect on what it means to be human and the role of humanity in the world.

   Underlying (many technologists') perspectives on the subject is the implicit assumption that the term “intelligence” can be used in the